Async (album): Promotion

+Critical reception

-Critical receptionasync garnered very positive reviews from writers upon its release.
+async garnered very positive reviews from writers upon its release.
 Mixmag gave async a ten-out-of-ten review, describing it as "full of church organs, hazy reverb, rippling synths and poetry about mortality and eternity, as well as Sakamoto’s distinctive piano, sonar bleeps and unforgettable melodies.
 It’s arguably the most beautiful record you’ll hear this year."
 Lotus Land praised async as "yet another entry in his oeuvre which simultaneously feels unique from his other releases and yet inescapably Sakamoto in its depth and emotion."
 Kevin Press of Exclaim! called it "challenging and moving," highlighting its "unique ability to create genuine beauty with a varied — at times abrasive — palette" and the fact that Sakamoto "remains a radical after all these years."
 As Paul Bowler summarized async, "Understandably ruminative in nature, it’s a renewed sense of creative vigour which provides the driving force on a piece of work which stands among the composer’s best."

 Avant-garde music magazine The Wire claimed, "its coherence of tonality and timbre gives it the feel of an imaginary soundtrack and yet each track has its own internal logic and direction which means that it never sounds like a grab-bag of musical supervisor’s cues but like a proper album of songs."
 Journalist Andy Beta analyzed the album has a "warmth and fragility" that sets it apart from most experimental records.
 Andrew Ryce praised it for feeling "universal," where "anyone can pick up the objects around them and make music, and Sakamoto shows how engaging even the simplest exercises in sound can be."
 The A.V.
 Club's Sean O'Neal wrote that when hearing all the songs in order, they "creat[e] a transcendent introspective mood that allows the listener to hear their own story within them," but when the songs are heard separately, they "can be a bit boring."

 Some critics spotlighted the use of elements of Sakamoto's previous works, Ryce calling them the best parts of async.
 Spectrum Culture compared it to the composer's earlier albums in that "it sacrifices coherency and consistency in getting as many of its creator’s ideas on wax as possible.
 Some of the ideas here are great, some are bad, most are interesting."
 The spoken word pieces garnered mixed opinions.
 Some found them to be the album's weakest tracks, finding them showy ways of presenting themes the album's other tracks did more effectively, James Hadfield of The Japan Times opined "the vocals sit uncomfortably in the mix."
-However, Beta called them "striking inclusion[s]," PopMatters critic Chris Ingalls felt they added "more layers of sonic curiosities," and Bowler described them as the LP's "most oddly affecting" moments.
+However, Beta called them "striking inclusion[s]," PopMatters critic Chris Ingalls felt they added "more layers of sonic curiosities," and Bowler described them as the album's "most oddly affecting" moments.